-I have had the privilege to work with over 65 women one-on-one just this past year alone.
+I have had the privilege to work with over 70 women one-on-one over the past year alone.
 And I thought it would be helpful to give you a glimpse behind-the-scenes of what the coaching process looks and feels like, from the perspective of one of my clients.

 It starts with a sweet woman filling out a coaching questionnaire, then I follow up with her by providing a custom coaching package proposal.
 If she says let’s do this, we get started usually within a few days or a week, depending on her schedule.
 Most packages include coaching calls and I asked one of my sweet clients to share her experience with you.